jfraboni/magic-eight-ball/README.md

     cd node-magic-eight-ball-lesson && ./setup.sh && cd -

 ###On your local computer:
-Open a terminal in the directory into which you want to clone the repository, then enter or cut and pate the following command:
+Open a terminal in the directory into which you want to clone the repository, then enter or cut and paste the following command:

     git clone https://github.com/jfraboni/node-magic-eight-ball-lesson.git